Skip to main content

 • subnet

-Tenzir treats type meta data differently from Arrow.
-In Tenzir, the type is the component that contains metadata.
+In Tenzir, the type is the entity that contains metadata.
 In Arrow, it's the record field or the schema.
-As a result, we can simply define a schema as named record type.

 More on Arrow & Tenzir